200 Participants Needed

 The trial protocol does not specify if you need to stop taking your current medications.
 However, certain medications like systemic corticosteroids in high doses, anticoagulants, and some investigational drugs are not allowed.
 It's best to discuss your specific medications with the trial team.

-Is the cAD3-Sudan Vaccine safe for humans?
+Is there any evidence suggesting that the cAD3-Sudan Vaccine is likely to be safe for humans?

 AG